Advance your career by putting yourself out of a job.

 In different circumstances, the document could have put me out of a job.

 My VP looked through the document and came to the same conclusion I did.
-We could, in fact, get someone to execute this process for about half of what I was being paid to do it.
+We could, in fact, get someone to execute this process for about half of what I was being paid to do.

 He then looked at me and said: